-- 1. The amounts of "Basic remuneration" above include the amounts paid to two (2) Directors (including one (1) outside Director) who are not Audit & Supervisory Committee Members and one (1) outside Director who is an Audit & Supervisory Committee Member who retired at the close of the 17th Term Annual Shareholders Meeting held on June 20, 2022. - 2.
+- 1. The amounts of "Basic remuneration" above include the amounts paid to two (2) outside Directors who are not Audit &Supervisory Committee Members and one (1) outside Director who is an Audit &Supervisory Committee Member who retired at the close of the 18th Term Annual Shareholders Meeting held on June 22, 2023. - 2.
 The stock compensation stated above refers to the amount recorded as expenses under J-GAAP for the business year ended March 31, 2023.